Sophiecfy1412/Sophiecfy1412.github.io/_pages/about.md

 # 📆 News
 <div class="news-container">
-    - <i>2024.09</i>: &nbsp;🎉🎉 Attended HFES Annual Meeting as a presenter on behalf of the co-authors, and served as a session chair for the first time.
+    - <i>2024.09</i>: &nbsp;🌵 Attended HFES Annual Meeting as a presenter on behalf of the co-authors, and served as a session chair for the first time.
 Beautiful Phoenix!
 </div>